SerenityOS/serenity/Ports/brogue/patches/ReadMe.md

-# Patches for brogue
+# Patches for brogue on SerenityOS

-## `config.patch`
+## `0001-Install-the-game-data-to-usr-local.patch`

-Switches the DATADIR to the installed directory.
+Install the game data to /usr/local

+## `0002-Use-pkg-config-for-SDL2.patch`

+Use pkg-config for SDL2